One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: Experiments

 \section{Experiments}

 This section describes the experimental procedure used to find optimal hyperparameters for IMM-JHSE and reports the results of experiments on validation data.
-The datasets considered during these experiments are the MOT17 \cite{mot17} and DanceTrack \cite{dance} datasets.
-Results on the test sets are reported in Section~\ref{sec:results} and include the MOT20 \cite{mot20} and KITTI \cite{kitti} datasets.
+The datasets considered during these experiments are the MOT17 \citep{mot17} and DanceTrack \citep{dance} datasets.
+Results on the test sets are reported in Section~\ref{sec:results} and include the MOT20 \citep{mot20} and KITTI \citep{kitti} datasets.
+All tests and experiments are performed on a single core with a Ryzen 5900X CPU.
+Inference time is not a major concern in this paper, with optimisation being deferred to future work.
+Nevertheless, the current state achieves an average of 162.5 frames per second on the MOT17 dataset.
+Note that since publicly available detections are reused, this is not indicative of the expected inference time in a practical scenario.

+For evaluation, the TrackEval library is used \citep{trackeval} to obtain the higher order tracking accuracy (HOTA), association accuracy (AssA), IDF1 and multi-object tracking accuracy (MOTA).
+It has become standard to report these metrics in the most closely related recent work \citep{ucmc, Yang2022HardSpace}, and we refer the reader to the paper which introduces HOTA \citep{hota} for detailed discussions of these metrics, including the use of the Hungarian algorithm.
+Importantly, \citep{hota} clearly explains the numerous deficiencies of metrics like MOTA and IDF1 that are addressed by HOTA.
+As such, we consider HOTA the primary evaluation metric in this study.
+However, since HOTA can be decomposed into separate detection accuracy and association accuracy scores \citep{hota}, and publicly available detections are used presently, it is especially appropriate to compare AssA between methods that use the same detections.
+Since this work utilises publicly available detections, the detection accuracy (DetA) is not reported to avoid distracting from association performance.